Anova® Asphalt Rejuvenators: reversing the impact of aging on pavement.

-Pavements continually oxidize and age during their performance life, leading to durability issues as a result of increased stiffness and brittleness and lower ability to relax stress.
-Increasing the usage of recycled asphalt material from pavements or roofing shingles reverses the impact of aging on the asphalt’s rheological and damage properties.
+Pavements continually oxidize and age during their performance life, leading to durability issues as a result of increased stiffness, brittleness, and a lower ability to relax stress.

-These products are excellent tools for a wide range of pavement types and pavement preservation applications:
+Asphalt Rejuvenators can help restore performance in a wide range of pavement types and in pavement preservation applications:

 - High RAP and RAS mixtures with up to 100% RAP, while reducing construction temperatures